EricLangezaal/PersonalizedCIR/README.md

 ```bash
 python pcir/eval/ance_ikat.py --config pcir/eval/ance_ikat_config.toml
 ```
 You will need to modify the 'passage_offset2pid_path' and 'passage_collection_path' in this configuration file accordingly.
-For a JSONL file obtained through the automatic method, make sure to use the ```--automatic_method``` flag too.
+For a JSONL file obtained through the automatic method, make sure to use the `--automatic_method` flag too.

-## 3. In context learning.
+## 3. In context learning
 The procedure to run in-context learning does not differ much from the pipelines outlined above.
-Just make sure to run either STR or SAR using the ```--shot x``` flag in all scripts from section 1 of this part, where 'x' denotes the number of in context learning examples (can be 0, 1, 3 or 5 currently) from the [2023 training dataset](data/2023_train_topics.json) (Note that a 2024 train set does not exist, so we used to 2023 examples for 2024 too).
+Just make sure to run either STR or SAR using the `--shot x` flag in all scripts from section 1 of this part, where 'x' denotes the number of in context learning examples (can be 0, 1, 3 or 5 currently) from the [2023 training dataset](data/2023_train_topics.json) (Note that a 2024 train set does not exist, so we used to 2023 examples for 2024 too).
 The retrieval evaluation is identical, using the reformulation jsonl file obtained with multiple shots.
 Note that the original paper always used the same fixed examples, but we also support using random examples through the ```--random_examples``` flag both SAR and STR.

-## 4. Using a different LLM.
+## 4. Using a different LLM
 The original paper used only OpenAI's `gpt-3.5-turbo-16k`.
 We extended this by also implementing `gpt-4o-mini` and `Llama-3.1 8B`.
 To use a different LLM, simply add the command line arguments `--llm_model model_string` for any script from section 1 of this part.
 If the model string is not a GPT version, it is assumed to be a HuggingFace identifier.
-This allows us to do `--llm_model meta-llama/Meta-Llama-3.1-8B-Instruct` to use `Llama-3.1 8B`.
+This allows us to do `--llm_model "meta-llama/Meta-Llama-3.1-8B-Instruct"` to use `Llama-3.1 8B`.

 ## 5. Repeating experiments with batch processing
 As an extension, we allow experiments to be repeated multiple times using OpenAI's cheaper batch processing API.
 All files related to this reformulation can be found in the [batch_processing](pcir/batched_processing/) folder.
 There are four `submit` scripts, which submit jobs for the SAR method, the LLM-based PTKB selection (STR), any the reformulation required for All, None, Human and STR.
 There is also a submission file for the automatic method.